 My story begins like many high school seniors preparing to go to college.
 I had no idea where I wanted to go to college and I didn’t really even know what I wanted to major in.

 And I certainly wasn’t thinking about how I was going to pay for it.

-I hope by sharing my story of accidental wise decisions and lucky breaks, it will inspire you to make a plan to achieve even better results and feel the freedom of graduating debt-free!
+I hope by sharing my story of accidental wise decisions and lucky breaks, it will inspire your child to make a plan to achieve even better results and feel the freedom of graduating debt free!

 In The Beginning, There Was In-State Tuition

 While I didn’t know what I wanted to major in exactly, I knew that I liked math and science.

 I applied to several schools both in and out of state, but decided to attend an in-state university with a well-regarded STEM (Science, Technology, Engineering, and Math) program.

 That was lucky break number one—I didn’t consciously choose the in-state school because of the massive tuition discount compared to out-of-state or private school, but over four years, the cost of tuition was significantly lower, allowing me to take out less in student loans.

 My parents helped me out with a few things, such as books and car insurance, but I knew I was mostly on my own for my tuition and living expenses.

 Being able to save thousands a year by going to a public university (and still get a great education) started me down the right path to being in a position to take out as little debt as possible.